Canop/broot/website/docs/conf_file.md

 # Opening the configuration file

+Two formats are allowed: [TOML](https://github.com/toml-lang/toml) and [Hjson](https://hjson.github.io/).

-The configuration file is called `conf.toml` and is in [TOML](https://github.com/toml-lang/toml).
+The configuration file is called either `conf.toml` or `conf.hjson`.

-This file's location follows the XDG convention, which depends on your system settings.
+This default file's location follows the XDG convention, which depends on your system settings.
 This location in your case can be found on the help screen (use <kbd>?</kbd>).

 From this screen you can directly open the configuration file in your system's editor by typing `:os` (shortcut for `:open_stay`).

-Currently, you can configure

-* default flags
-* special paths
-* verbs and shortcuts
-* style

 The default configuration file contains several example sections that you may uncomment and modify for your goals.